This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 I ate several soft-baked dog treats and they were delicious!
 I had to test them before giving them to my client’s pets right?!
 I’m not the only one who liked them, watch Kirby eat his Vegan dog cookie in a few seconds.

 For pet owners who follow Medical Medium, I think he would approve these dog treats.
-For other Medical medium pet ideas, I created the hashtag medicalmediumpets on Instagram to share how I was implementing his information with my dog.
+For other Medical medium pet ideas, I wrote several blogs like how to shrink your dog’s lipoma and why you should buy a toxin free dog bed with the information I learned.
+Also, I created the hashtag medicalmediumpets on Instagram to share how I was implementing his information with my dog.

 Coconut benefits for cats and dogs

 Coconut flour contains protein since the flour is made from coconut meat and is high in fiber.
 Coconut flour is grain-free, gluten-free, nut-free, vegan, and low carb.
 Several websites such as Feline Wellness say coconut oil can be helpful for hairballs.
 Coconut water is hydrating, packed with vitamins and minerals, helps with digestion, supports kidney health, and it may help reduce blood pressure.

 Pure pumpkin or canned pumpkin puree is packed with antioxidants and vitamins.
 Pumpkin helps with hairballs, constipation, diarrhea and may help with eyesight.